Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The

 Airports serve a major purpose: to get people and goods from one place to another.
 Unfortunately, there are many areas throughout the world that don't have the best conditions for an airport.

-Engineers work countless hours to create landing strips in these places where airports were not thought possible.
+Engineers work countless hours to create landing strips in places where airports were not thought possible.
 The marvels of modern engineering have allowed us to build airports where they really shouldn't be.
 The unique locations of these landing strips and airports cause problems when conditions are less than perfect.

 These airports often present difficulties because of their geographic location or because of their design, because of these issues, maneuvering planes can be problematic for many of the pilots who fly to these locations.
 Because of the challenges of taking off and landing, these are considered to be the most dangerous airports in the world.